$\Omega$-dibaryon production with hadron interaction potential from the lattice QCD in relativistic heavy-ion collisions: A brief introduction to algorithm

-Dynamical coalescence model is able to describe hadron and light nuclei production in heavy-ion collisions ~\cite{PhysRevLett.84.4305,CHEN2003809,ZHANG2010224,SUN2015272,PhysRevC.95.044905}, and the component interaction was reflected in the overlap wave function.
+Dynamical coalescence model is able to describe hadron and light nuclei productions in heavy-ion collisions ~\cite{PhysRevLett.84.4305,CHEN2003809,ZHANG2010224,SUN2015272,PhysRevC.95.044905}, in which the constituent interaction was reflected in the relative wave function.
 For two-body clustered object, the multiplicity of the object can be obtained by~\cite{PhysRevLett.84.4305,CHEN2003809,ZHANG2010224,SUN2015272,PhysRevC.95.044905},

-where $\rho^{W}_2(x_1,x_2; p_1,p_2)$ is the Wigner density function which gives the coalescence probability, $g_2$ is the coalescence factor~\cite{POLLERI1999452}, 3/8 for deuteron, 5/8 for $N\Omega$ and 1/4 for $\Omega\Omega$, $S(x,p)$ is the phase space distribution of the components at coordinate-momentum space $(x,p)$ with energy $E$.
-Note that the phase space distribution of neutron ($n$) was assumed the same as that of proton ($p$) if a certain cluster contains neutron in this work.
+where $\rho^{W}_2(x_1,x_2; p_1,p_2)$ is the Wigner density function which gives the coalescence probability, $g_2 = (2S+1)/(2s_1+1)(2s_2+1))/ N_I$ is the coalescence statistical factor~\cite{POLLERI1999452}, $S$ is spin of the clustered object and $s_i$ ($i$=1,2) the spin of the two constituents, $N_I$ counts for the isospin states and $N_I(d)$ = 2 for deuteron ($d$), 1 for others in this work, and then $g_2$ is 3/8 for $d$, 5/8 for $N\Omega$ and 1/16 for $\Omega\Omega$, respectively.
+Note that the isospin contribution to the coalescence statistical factor is still an open question, i.e. whether it should be included or not in the coalescence calculation.
+Some works included this contribution~\cite{CHEN2003809,POLLERI1999452,PhysRevLett.84.4305,ZHANG2010224} but some did not~\cite{PhysRevC.98.054905-isospinNO,PhysRevC.92.064911-isospinNO,SUN2019132-isospinNO,2020arXiv200500182S}. $S(x,p)$ is the phase space distribution of the constituents at coordinate $x$=$(\vec{r}, t)$ and momentum $p$=$(\vec{p}, E)$.
+The two-body's position and momentum were taken at equal time in their rest frame.
+Note that the phase space distribution of neutron ($n$) was assumed the same as that of proton ($p$) if a certain cluster contains a neutron.

-The phase-space distribution can be expressed by a blast-wave model~\cite{PhysRevC.70.044907,SUN2015272,PhysRevC.95.044905,PhysRevC.89.034918},
+The phase-space distribution can be expressed by a Blast-wave model~\cite{PhysRevC.70.044907,SUN2015272,PhysRevC.95.044905,PhysRevC.89.034918},